Governor Michael Parson

 - NEXT ELECTION: NOVEMBER 2020

-Michael L. Parson was sworn in as Missouri’s 57th Governor on June 1, 2018 by Missouri Supreme Court Judge Mary R. Russell.
-He came into the role of governor with a longtime commitment to serving others with over 30 years of experience in public service.
+Michael L. Parson was sworn in as Missouri’s 57th governor on June 1, 2018.
+Governor Parson came into the role of governor with a lifelong commitment to serving others and over 30 years of experience in public service.
+He previously served as the 47th lieutenant governor of Missouri from 2017–2018.

-Governor Parson has lived in Bolivar with his wife Teresa.
-Together they have two grown children and five grandchildren.
-He was raised on a farm in Hickory County, and graduated from Wheatland High School in Wheatland, Missouri.
-He is a small business owner and is a third generation farmer who currently owns and operates a cow and calf operation near Bolivar.
+Governor Parson and First Lady Teresa Parson live in Bolivar.
+Together, they have two grown children and six grandchildren.
+He was raised on a farm in Hickory County and graduated from Wheatland High School in Wheatland, Missouri.
+He is a small business owner and a third-generation farmer who currently owns and operates a cow-calf operation near Bolivar.